joelericswanson/P5js-Data-Visualization-Demo/README.md

 ```

 An object can contain other objects.
-Below, the value of “brother” is an object containing two name/value pairs.
+Below, the value of “brother” is an object containing two name/value (or key/value) pairs.
+Also note that the last name/value pair doesn't have a comma after it.

 ```
 {